jonnonz1/nz-statute-book/acts/public/1986/commerce-act-1986.md

 ### 52F Effect of goods or services being subject to regulation
 (1) If goods or services are subject to regulation of a particular type, every regulated supplier of those goods or services must comply with—
-  (a) the requirements of this Part relating to that type of regulation; and (b) every section 52P determination applying to the supplier.
+  (a) the requirements of this Part relating to that type of regulation; and (b) every section 52P determination applying to the supplier; and (c) every input methodology relating to the supply of water services that is not specified in a section 52P determination (see clause 30(1)﻿(b) of Schedule 7) and that applies to the regulated supplier.
 (2) Sections 86 to 87C (which relate to offences and civil proceedings relating to contraventions of this Part) apply to a regulated supplier on and from the date on which the supplier is obliged to comply with a relevant section 52P determination.
 (3) The Commission is entitled to exercise any of its powers under this Act for the purpose of monitoring compliance by regulated suppliers with regulation under this Part.